danielgora/openairinterface5g/doc/BASIC_SIM_NOS1.md

-The `--nas.NetworkPrefix <IP prefix>` flag configures the IP address prefix for the `oaitun_ue1` and `oaitun_uem1` virtual IP interfaces which are created when `lte-softmodem` is run.
+The `--nas.NetworkPrefix <IP prefix>` flag configures the IP address prefix for the `oaitun_ue1` and `oaitun_uem1` virtual IP interfaces which are created when `lte-uesoftmodem` is run.
 The default value is `"10.0"`, which causes the `oaitun_ue1` interface to be assigned the IP address `10.0.1.2/24` and the `oaitun_uem1` interface to be assigned the IP address `10.0.2.2/24`.
 Only the first two bytes of the IP network prefix can be